matt-handy/TheAllCommander/README.md

 kill_harvest <index>

 	Supplied with an index from "listActiveHarvests", this command kills a specific directory harvest

+## Command Obfuscation Modes

+###Powershell obfuscation
+When this mode is active, commands entered will be treated as literal powershell commands and transmitted in an evasive way to evade trivial logging.
+"Get-Date" will become "ECHO Get-Date | powershell".
+This is functionally is equivalent in execution to powershell -c "Get-Date", except it will evade trivial logging.
+This mode can be enabled with "<ps-start>" and disabled with "<ps-end>"

+###Windows command line obfuscation
+Windows command line will ignore "^" characters and execute a command as normal.
+For example, "n^et user evil_haxor hax123 /add" will add the evil_haxor user, while a SIEM rule looking for commands that include the "net" command literal will be defeated.
+Note that TheAllCommander will recognize when a user is attempting to run commands like "cd" or server side macros and will not alter these commands.
+This mode can be engaged as follows:

+&lt;esc> -> Prepend any command with "<esc> " to have TheAllCommander insert random ^ characters to demonstrate Windows cmd

+&lt;start esc> -> All commands send will include random ^ characters.
+Does not affect server side macro commands

+&lt;end esc> -> Return to normal operations

 ## Shells
 To enable more complicated modeling that involve parallel execution of tasks and to facilitate interaction with command line utilities that require multiple line interactions, TheAllCommander can launch child shells, which can be placed in the background.
 The following commands are available: